Swahili Proverbs from the Democratic Republic of the Congo

 Order 'Swahili Proverbs from the Democratic Republic of the Congo' as print edition »

-Following the links below you will find further descriptions of Congolese languages in monographs and paper collections, as well as similar proverb collections and a review of the volume by Roberto Gaudioso:
+Under these links you will find publications by the author, descriptions of further Congolese languages and cultures and reviews of the volume by Roberto Gaudioso and Odile Racine:

 Accompanying material: